socotecio/django-socio-grpc/docs/settings.rst

       "your_project.middlewares.ConnectionHandlingMiddleware",
   ]

 ROOT_GRPC_FOLDER
 ^^^^^^^^^^^^^^^^

 This setting specifies the root directory name where all the generated proto files of external services are outputted.
-This folder can house various gRPC files, including those related to functionalities such as health checks or permissions checking.
-More details about :ref:`how to define proto and service in a shared library<define-proto-and-service-in-a-shared-library>`.
+More details about
+:ref:`how to define proto and service in a shared library<define-proto-and-service-in-a-shared-library>`.

-For instance, if a project places all its gRPC handlers in a directory named "grpc_folder":

 .. code-block:: python

-  "ROOT_GRPC_FOLDER": "grpc_folder"
+  "ROOT_GRPC_FOLDER": "my_root_grpc_folder"

 MAP_METADATA_KEYS
 ^^^^^^^^^^^^^^^^^

 This setting defines where the framework should look within the metadata for specific pieces of information like headers, pagination data, and filters.
 Essentially, it provides mapping keys that indicate where to extract certain types of metadata.

 For a standard configuration, you might have: